baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/randomizing.md

 !!!
 Note
     Question sets defined within a Page are never randomized.
-They will always appear in the order as defined in the Page of the Master quiz file.
+They will always appear in the order as defined in the Page of the master quiz file.

 ## Example

-Master Quiz:
+Master quiz:

 ```
 <Session RandomizePageGroups="Y">